The Early Years, 1928-1940

 Erica Whitaker, September 2016 – Present

 Pastor Erica began her ministry with BPBC in the fall of 2016.
-For the last two years, BPBC has united together under a new mission statement.
+Since that time, BPBC has united together under a new mission statement.
 Strategic planning and visioning work began in the spring of 2018.
 With the formation of a new budget, new leadership structure and new ministry teams, BPBC is entering into their 90th anniversary with new hope for tomorrow.